 The Swedish Museum of Natural History is one of Sweden's two largest natural history museums.
 The museum was founded in 1819 and has since been one of the most important tourist destinations in Sweden and receives hundreds of thousands of visitors annually.
 In 1916, a celestial dome was erected on top of the building, the largest in Sweden.
 Take Cosmonova's tour through which you can discover the universe in unique and fun ways and watch the Planetarium, the latter offering breathless scenes from the universe with 3D technology.

 This fairy-tale like buildings sits proudly in the Swedish capital, a beautiful example of an 18th-century palace, modeled off France's incredible Palace of Versailles.
-It is still used as the residence of the royal family and is famous in particular for the huge green garden, which are decorated with some stunning statues and bronze sculptures, procured from wars with Bohemia and Denmark.
+It is still used as the residence of the royal family and is famous in particular for the large green garden, decorated with some stunning statues and bronze sculptures, procured from wars with Bohemia and Denmark.

 Fotografiska is a stylish and popular photography museum located within the city.
-Inside you'll find tons of exhibitions demonstrating contemporary photography all displayed in a former customs house of the capital.
-With the positive regard the museum in Stockholm has gathered, it's currently working to open similar branches in Tallinn, New York and London.
+Inside you'll find numerous exhibitions demonstrating contemporary photography all displayed in a former customs house of the capital.
+Due to the popularity of this museum in Stockholm, it's currently working to open similar branches in Tallinn, New York and London.

 Stockholm Concert Hall